orbcoding/orb/README.md

  - Flag and block args are optional unless option `REQUIRED`
  - `IN` lists multiple accepted values with `|`
  - `DEFAULT` can eval variables and falls back through `|` chain when undef.
- - Numbered args and wildcards with `CATCH_ANY` allows dash to be first character in assignment.
+ - Numbered args and rests with `CATCH_ANY` allows dash to be first character in assignment.
 Otherwise the argument would be interpreted as an invalid flag.

 Note:
  - If flags are single char you can pass multiple flag statements such as `-ri`.
  - Calling `orb my_function +r` sets `[-r]=false`.
 This is useful if `[-r]=DEFAULT: true` - Inspired by bash options https://tldp.org/LDP/abs/html/options.html
-- Numbered args and wildcard args also passed as inline args to function call.
+- Numbered args and rest args also passed as inline args to function call.
  This allows expected argument access from bash positional arguments eg: `$1`, `$2`, `$@/$*` etc